PX4/PX4-user_guide/en/advanced_config/ethernet_setup.md

 ## PX4 Ethernet setup:

+Ethernet connectivity a faster, more reliable, and more flexible communication technology than serial communication approach.
+This method is preferred over serial communication in case of direct connection between Pixhawk and IP Radio telemetry,companion computers and Networks.
+It utilizes UDP connection for MAVLINK communication over the port 14550 with [MAVLINK2](https://mavlink.io/en/guide/mavlink_2.html) version.
-PX4 supports Ethernet connectivity on specified boards that are capable of it on hardware.
+PX4 supports Ethernet connectivity on specified boards that are capable of it on hardware thanks to [Pixhawk 5x hardware standard ](https://docs.google.com/document/d/1KlQeYnhtK43maBSeFuH5s03XsbLIsRVQQ3sZO1HYUM0/edit#heading=h.fj4efant2uu6).

 The supported hardware are listed below:

  - [Holybro Pixhawk 5X](../flight_controller/pixhawk5x.md )